| Today's Opinions, Tomorrow's Reality ADM: Supervillain to the World WASHINGTON, DC, September 22, 1998 --

 that rake in the government money made possible by ADM's system of corruption.
 Such ideas are insulting to the American ethos, which has an almost

-price supports, and usage mandates.
+religious reverence for the concept of the "family farm."
 It is time for Americans to overcome their irrational support for "pro-farm"

 policies.
 Such legislation enriches a small number of politically-connected,